Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Discussion and Conclusion

-In this work, we developed a transfer learning algorithm, i.e., \texttt{TLGRF}, which obtains reliable small area estimates for COVID-19 growth rates.
-By pooling proxy data across time and space, \texttt{TLGRF} addresses a key challenge in small area case growth estimates, i.e., choosing the fitting window to adequately balance the speed-accuracy tradeoff in estimation.
-This algorithm can be readily extended to other estimation problems in epidemiology where fitting window size choices play an important role, e.g., estimating the county-level instantaneous reproduction number \citep[c.f.][]{fraser2007estimating,cori2013new}, as well as the estimation problem of dose-response models with subpopulation heterogeneity discussed in \S\ref{PALT}.

-We also showcased an application of \texttt{TLGRF} in our Colorado case study and demonstrated that with more reliable estimates of small area case growth rates, public health officials could better allocate their limited resources in outbreak investigations.
-Particularly, we demonstrate that \texttt{TLGRF} can serve to substantially improve detection rates of the most serious outbreaks within a much earlier time frame.
+In this work, we developed a transfer learning algorithm, i.e., \texttt{TLRF}, which obtains reliable small area estimates for COVID-19 growth rates.
+By pooling proxy data across time and space, \texttt{TLRF} addresses a key challenge in small area case growth estimates, i.e., choosing the fitting window to adequately balance the speed-accuracy tradeoff in estimation.
+As showcased in our Colorado case study, \texttt{TLRF} can serve to substantially improve detection rates of the most serious outbreaks within a much earlier time frame.
+With more reliable estimates of small area case growth rates, public health officials could better allocate their limited resources in outbreak investigations.

 In our ongoing commitment to keep the public informed and assist timely decision making by health and governing authorities, we have developed an online, interactive decision support tool to disseminate our findings.
 This tool has provided the doubling time of COVID-19 incident case numbers in each county since September 2020 and has attracted significant public attention.
 Our outbreak detection tools and resulting findings have been used by multiple states to track the spread of COVID-19 in different jurisdictions by policy-makers.